MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Conclusions

 \section{Conclusions}

 In contrast to previous conventional routines which rely on accurate depth, this paper proposes the first RGB-only 6-DoF grasping pipeline called MonoGraspNet.
 It utilizes stable 2D features to simultaneously handle arbitrary object grasping and overcome the problems induced by photometrically challenging objects.
-Our method leverages keypoint heatmap and normal map to recover the 6-DoF grasping poses represented by our proposed novel representation.
+Given an RGB image, our method estimates a keypoint map and a normal map to recover the 6-DoF grasping poses represented by our novel representation.
 The experiments demonstrate that our method can achieve competitive results on grasping common objects with simple textures while surpassing the depth-based competitor significantly on grasping photometrically challenging objects.
-We additionally annotate a large-scale real-world grasping dataset, containing 120 objects of mixed photometric complexity with 20M accurate grasping labels.
+We additionally annotate a large-scale real-world grasping dataset, containing 44 object settings of mixed photometric complexity with approximately 20M accurate grasping labels.